 - Amount paid

-Digital copies are accepted by most administrators.
-A clear phone photo of the receipt is typically sufficient — no need to mail original documents.
+Digital copies are accepted by many administrators.
+A clear phone photo of the receipt is often enough, but check your provider's process before submitting.

 How to speed up your HSA reimbursement